I can give you a thousand reasons not to choose me.

 I tend to take the caution “guard your heart” way too literally, to the point where my heart is rarely without at least 5 guards available to tackle my every attempt to open up, right into the quicksand ground.

 It takes an incredible amount of personal interaction before I can trust anyone and more so before I call them friend.

 If I think our conversation is going nowhere, I probably will just stop replying abruptly.

-I trust literally.
-I was always told to do so since I was young.
-How was I to know people didn’t actually mean it?
+I will trust almost anything you say literally.
+I was always told to trust people to be good, when I was young.
+How was I to know they didn’t actually mean it?

 I tend to like the bad boys, who probably are scared away by my religiosity and those who do like me, I often find myself comparing to the infamous Mr. Collins of Jane Austen fame- not exactly too many sparks flying there.

 To add on to the oddities, I know 2 modes of talking- taking control of the room and being the speaker or, shutting the hell up and trying to blend into the wallpaper.
-The part of my brain that was supposed to remember how to conduct a “normal conversation” in between those 2, apparently self destructed before I learned to speak.
+The part of my brain that was supposed to remember how to conduct a “normal conversation” between those 2 levels, apparently self destructed before I learned to speak.

 I can talk to a bursting classroom and I can talk one-on-one.
 The number of people in between those two, which is the number that usually constitutes a “dinner” or a “party” makes me want to find the nearest bedroom, pull out a book from my purse and hide under the covers to read until everyone decides to leave.

 My social awkwardness literally knows no bounds- not because I’m trying to be attractively quirky like some indie heroine (I wish) but because my mind seems to shut down when I most need it in polite society (see previously stated points above).